LolHacksRule/Prime/README.md

 Any modifications are licensed under MIT.

-Public tools and DRM code won't be included.
+Public tools, demos and DRM code aren't included.

-Whenever a 1:1 matching internal file is found according to the PDB file hash and also updated, it will be moved to ''matching''.